-LGD is measured using an internal LGD model for the purpose of EC calculations and provisioning.
-The internal LGD model takes into account more types of collateral and is more sensitive to the collateralisation level than model defined in the Basel framework, and is calibrated to historical loss data.
+LGD is measured using an internal LGD model for the internal assessment of capital and provisioning.
+The LGD model takes into account more types of collateral and is more sensitive to the collateralisation level than calculations defined in the Basel framework, under the standardised method, and is calibrated to internal historical loss data.

 EAD is an estimate of the amount outstanding (drawn amounts plus likely future drawdowns of yet undrawn lines) in case the borrower defaults.
-The Bank uses the standard approach for estimating risk-weighted exposure amount ("RWEA") and EC but uses internal models for provisioning.
+The Bank uses the standard approach for estimating risk-weighted exposure amount ("RWEA") and internal assessment of capital but uses internal models for provisioning.